globalbiodata/inventory_2022/analysis/README.md

 └── performance_metrics.R    # Create plots and tables of model performances └── epmc_metadata.R          # Retrieve ePMC metadata to determine OA, full text, etc.
 └── comparison.R             # Retrieve life sci resources from FAIRsharing and re3data
+└── funders.R                # Analyse funder metadata by article and biodata resource
 ```

 All R scripts are command-line executable and take output files from the inventory as inputs for analysis.
 Usage statements are available through the `-h|--help` flag.